pfspence/ble-hack-lab/flag1.md

 ```
 <img src="images/flag_01_0x002c.png" width="80%"/>

-The value at `0x002c` decoded looks like our flag :)
+Gatttool returns values that are hex encoded.
+Once decoded, the value at `0x002c` looks like our flag :)

 ### Submit the Flag